serpapi/serpapi-python/README.md

 ## Current Status

-This project is under development, and will be released to the public soon.
+This project is under development, and will be released to the public on PyPi soon.

 ## Installation